wp-plugins/images-thumbnail-sliderv1/readme.txt

 License URI:http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==
 This is beautiful thumbnail slider for wordPress blogs and sites.Admin can manages any number of images into the slider.

-This is wordpress simple and easy image and image thumbnail slider.
 Admin can add,edit and delete slider images.Before add slider to wordPress blog admin can preview a slider.Admin can set height,width of slider images.Admin can also set speed,Number Of visible images into slider,Circular slider.Admin can also set if want to slide images with left and right arrow or by automatic slider.

 **Find WordPress Thumbnail Slider Pro Plugin at [Advanced PHP Scripts](http://www.my-php-scripts.net/index.php/Wordpress/wordpress-thumbnail-slider-pro-wordpress-featured-image-add-into-slider.html)**

 **=Features=**

 1. Add any number of images to slider.